1

 涼風居西南維,主地。 地者,沈奪萬物氣也。 六月也,律中林鐘。 林鐘者,言萬物就死氣林林然。 其於十二子為未。 未者,言萬物皆成,有滋味也。 北至於罰。 罰者,言萬物氣奪可伐也。 北至於參。 參言萬物可參也,故曰參。 七月也,律中夷則。 夷則,言陰氣之賊萬物也。 其於十二子為申。 申者,言陰用事,申賊萬物,故曰申。 北至於濁。 濁者,觸也,言萬物皆觸死也,故曰濁。 北至於留。 留者,言陽氣之稽留也,故曰留。 八月也,律中南呂。 南呂者,言陽氣之旅入藏也。 其於十二子為酉。 酉者,萬物之老也,故曰酉。

 The Cool Wind dwells in the southwest corner; it governs the earth.
-Earth is that which sinks and seizes the ten thousand things' qi.
-The sixth month: the pitchpipe in the middle is Lin Zhong.
-Lin Zhong speaks of the ten thousand things approaching the death qi with a Lin Lin appearance.
+Earth is what sinks and seizes the ten thousand things' qi.
+The sixth month: the pitch-pipe in the middle is Linzhong.
+Linzhong refers to the ten thousand things approaching death qi in a dense, clustered way.
 Among the twelve branches, it is Wei.
-Wei speaks of the ten thousand things all being complete and having flavors.
-It goes north until Fa.
-Fa speaks of the ten thousand things' qi being seized and can be attacked.
-It goes north until Shen.
-Shen speaks of the ten thousand things being able to be compared.
-Therefore it is called Shen.
-The seventh month: the pitchpipe in the middle is Yi Ze.
-Yi Ze speaks of the yin qi harming the ten thousand things.
+Wei refers to the ten thousand things all being complete and having flavor.
+It goes north to Fa.
+Fa refers to the ten thousand things' qi being seized and liable to attack.
+It goes north to Shen.
+Shen refers to the ten thousand things being comparable.
+Therefore, it is called Shen.
+The seventh month: the pitch-pipe in the middle is Yize.
+Yize refers to the yin qi harming the ten thousand things.
 Among the twelve branches, it is Shen.
-Shen speaks of yin using affairs and Shen harming the ten thousand things.
-Therefore it is called Shen.
-It goes north until Zhu.
+Shen refers to yin taking charge and harming the ten thousand things.
+Therefore, it is called Shen.
+It goes north to Zhu.
 Zhu means to touch.
-It speaks of the ten thousand things all touching death.
-Therefore it is called Zhu.
-It goes north until Liu.
-Liu speaks of the yang qi being detained and staying.
-Therefore it is called Liu.
-The eighth month: the pitchpipe in the middle is Nan Lü.
-Nan Lü speaks of the yang qi's group entering and hiding.
+It refers to the ten thousand things all touching death.
+Therefore, it is called Zhu.
+It goes north to Liu.
+Liu refers to the yang qi being detained and lingering.
+Therefore, it is called Liu.
+The eighth month: the pitch-pipe in the middle is Nanlü.
+Nanlü refers to the yang qi entering and hiding in groups.
 Among the twelve branches, it is You.
-You speaks of the ten thousand things' old age.
-Therefore it is called You.
+The tenth branch refers to the ten thousand things' old age.
+Therefore, it is called You.

 19